 Since the TSH test produces a numerical result rather than a simple "yes" or "no" answer, both testing approval and professional review of test results is required by a licensed health care professional.

 Please note that we strongly suggest that you visit your personal doctor with your results.
-The report is a complimentary service and not intended to provide health advice.
+The report is a complimentary service and is not intended to provide health advice.